Geometric leaf of symplectic groupoid: Introduction

 The Teichm\"uller space $\mathcal{T}_{g,s}$ of genus $g$ Riemann surfaces with $s$ holes is a Poisson variety equipped with the renowned Goldman Poisson bracket.
 Define $par(n)= $

-In \cite{FC99}, a Poisson map $\varphi:\mathcal{T}_{\lfloor n/2\rfloor,par(n)}\to \mathcal{A}_n$ was constructed.
+In \cite{ChF2000}, a Poisson map $\varphi:\mathcal{T}_{\lfloor n/2\rfloor,par(n)}\to \mathcal{A}_n$ was constructed.
 The map $\varphi$ is a finite covering by $\Tcc_{\lfloor n/2\rfloor,par(n)}$ of the image $\operatorname{Im}(\varphi)$.
 Notice that $\dim\left(\Tcc_{\lfloor n/2\rfloor,par(n)}\right)=3n-6$ and $\dim(\mathcal{A}_n)={n \choose 2}$.
 The dimensions of the corresponding generic symplectic leaves are $3n-6-par(n)$ and ${n\choose 2} - \lfloor\frac{n}{2}\rfloor$. { For $n=3$ dimensions of symplectic leaves coincide and both are equal $2$, for $n=4$ the dimensions are $4$, and for $n=5$ they are $8$.
-However, in the latter case the dimensions of spaces are different, $\dim(\mathcal{T}_{2,1})=9$ with one central element while $\dim(\mathcal{A}_5)=10$ with two central elements. }
+However, in the latter case, the dimensions of spaces are different, $\dim(\mathcal{T}_{2,1})=9$ with one central element while $\dim(\mathcal{A}_5)=10$ with two central elements. }

 We call the image $\operatorname{Im}(\varphi)$ \emph{a geometric locus} of $\Acc_n$.
 It is the union of symplectic leaves in $\Acc_n$ called \emph{geometric leaves}.
-For $n\ge 6$ geometric leaves have smaller dimension than a generic symplectic leaf in $\Acc_n$.
+For $n\ge 6$, the dimension of a geometric leave is smaller than the dimension of a generic symplectic leaf in $\Acc_n$.
 In \cite{10.1093/imrn/rnac101}, the fourth and the fifth coauthors constructed a Poisson cluster algebra $\Xcc(\Acc_n)$ together with a finite Poisson map $\xi:\C[\Acc_n]\to\Xcc(\Acc_n)$, where $\C[\Acc_n]$ is the Poisson algebra of regular functions on $\Acc_n$ equipped with the Bondal Poisson bracket and $\Xcc(\Acc_n)$ is equipped with the cluster Poisson structure.
-We note that $\operatorname{Im}(\varphi)$ satisfies so-called \emph{rank condition}.
-Using the rank condition, we describe in this publication a Hamiltoniam reduction of $\Xcc(\Acc_n)$ for $n=5$ and $6$ such that the Poisson algebra obtained as the result of the reduction in both cases inherits cluster structure from $\Xcc(\Acc_n)$ and coincides with the corresponding renowned cluster algebras $\Xcc\left(\Tcc_{\lfloor \frac{n}{2}\rfloor,par(n)}\right)$ whose seeds are labeled by ideal triangulations of hyperbolic surfaces of genus $\lfloor \frac{n}{2}\rfloor$ with $par(n)$ holes (see Section~\ref{sec:shear}).
+We note that $\operatorname{Im}(\varphi)$ satisfies the so-called \emph{rank condition}.
+We use the rank condition to describe a Hamiltonian reduction of $\Xcc(\Acc_n)$ for $n=5$ and $6$.
+We prove that the Poisson algebra obtained as the result of the reduction for $n=5,6$ inherits cluster structure from $\Xcc(\Acc_n)$ and coincides with the corresponding renowned cluster algebras $\Xcc\left(\Tcc_{\lfloor \frac{n}{2}\rfloor,par(n)}\right)$ whose seeds are labeled by ideal triangulations of hyperbolic surfaces of genus $\lfloor \frac{n}{2}\rfloor$ with $par(n)$ holes (see Section~\ref{sec:shear}).